jariperttunen/lukeghg/GHG_SCENARIO.md

 sheet lists UIDs in the UIDMatrix sheet that are not found in inventory input files.
 The second sheets contains GWPs used.

-The land use grouping sheets are defined as follows:
+The land use grouping sheets are defined as follows.
+The undescore ('_') denotes lands use grouping (summary) and hyphen ('-') change in land use.
+For example CL-FL means cropland to forest land:

  + Lands_FL = CL-FL + GL-FL + WLpeat-FL + WLother-FL + SE-FL
  + FL_Lands = FL-CL + FL-GL + FL-WLpeat + FL-WLflooded + FL-WLother